-The traditional printed thesis has been described as the single most under-utilised Trinity, it is certainly no longer the case.
-College's new Electronic Thesis (eThesis) Submission System is a system for all research students whose theses have been examined and approved for the award of a PhD or a Masters by research degree.
+The traditional printed thesis has been described as the single most under-utilised research output.
+If that was ever true in Trinity, it is certainly no longer the case.
+College's Electronic Thesis (eThesis) Submission System is a system for all research students whose theses have been examined and approved for the award of a PhD or a Masters by research degree.
 Trinity's eTheses will be available on Open Access by default, but can have restricted access if necessary.
 Eligible students will upload the electronic version of their theses which will be archived and made available via TARA (Trinity's Access to Research Archive).
-The process integrates up to five College systems including the RSS, TARA and SITS and is the Library and Enovation Solutions, the Office of the Dean of Graduate Studies, Academic Registry and IT Services.
+The process integrates up to five College systems including the RSS, TARA and SITS and is the result of a collaborative effort between the Library and Enovation Solutions, the Office of the Dean of Graduate Studies, Academic Registry and IT

 The system is designed to benefit the student by automating, streamlining and accelerating many aspects of the thesis deposit process.
-It benefits the Library by eliminating duplication, improving data quality and saving time, and it benefits the student and the University by maximising the scholarly, reputational and societal impact of the student's work.
-The initiative complements the Library's recent highly successful theses digitisation programme which made over 3,000 TCD theses available online.
+It benefits TCD Library by reducing duplication, improving data quality and saving time, and it benefits the student and the University by maximising the scholarly, reputational and societal impact of the student's work.
+The initiative complements the Library's successful theses digitisation programme which retrospectively made over 3,000 TCD theses available online.